okeefem3/firebase-workshop-web/README.md

         1. Implement deleteBreweryReview to delete the corresponding user review and aggregate the ratings on the brewery document
         3. Implement deleteUserReview to delete the corresponding brewery review as well as the brewery review mapping and aggregate the ratings on the brewery document
             * Deleting the mapping only needs to be done in one of the functions since the mapping exists only in one place, we chose to put it here but it would work fine in the deleteBreweryReview function as well
+    * BONUS If you have the time/desire, implement code in the user-profile.component.ts to view, edit and delete the users reviews.
+This will work very similarly as in the brewery.component.ts file
+* In http-functions.js
+    * Implement an express post endpoint that adds one to the views field on the posted brewery Id
+    * Update the brewery.component.ts postView functions to post the brewery Id to your function endpoint
+        * HINT: the root endpoint is part of the `firebase deploy --only functions` output.

 # Storage & Cloud Vision